 If you want to gain more information about Pho, you can ask the waiters in the Pho store to know more about different types of toppings, from beef to chicken.
 And better, ask them for a side dish of poached egg and meatballs inside the beef soup.
 Believe me; you’ll love it.

-The popularity of beef Pho is higher than Pho made with chicken.
+The popularity of beef Pho is higher than Pho made with chicken and beef.
 But they are both worth a try.
 As a highlight from other noodle soups, Pho has its special rice noodles in a delightful broth with a gentle sweetness from baked bones.

 There are also plenty of noticeable differences between Northern and Southern Pho, namely in the choices of noodles, herbs, and the stock’s sweetness.